Rockies vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 14 doubles, two triples, nine home runs, 13 walks and 29 RBI (58 total hits).
-He has stolen one base.
+- Lourdes Gurriel Jr. has 14 doubles, two triples, nine home runs, 13 walks and 29 RBI (58 total hits).
+He has swiped one base.

 Gurriel Recent Games